wavingtide/programming-knowledge-hub/data-science/mlflow.md

  'mlflow.user': 'wavet'}>
 ```

-### Experiments
+## Experiments
-You can organize runs into experiments for a specific task.
+MLflow can organize runs into experiments, which can be useful for comparing runs intended to tackle a specific task.

 The experiment of a run is decided in the following order
 - `experiment_id` if it is specified in `mlflow.start_run()`